 Another classic song about coming to California escape the past and to make a life.
 “In California, come rescue me . . .
 I kept on driving to the setting sun, Galaxies of Angels welcome everyone.”
-This song gets extra points for being the song the Governor’s office played at the High Speed Rail kickoff in Fresno after the speeches, but while the dignitaries signed the rails.
+This song gets extra points for playing while Governor Brown signed the symbolic rails at the High Speed Rail project kickoff in Fresno a few years ago.

 8. Folsom Prison Blues (Johhny Cash)

 For years, Johnny Cash opened almost every concert with this song that Rolling Stone listed as one of the most significant songs of the 20th century.
 The album At Folsom Prison made music history.
 In Folsom Prison Blues, the lyrics conjure the sound of a lonesome train whistle, reminding a lonely prisoner of dreams lost–and all of us of the pain of fading dreams not forgotten.

 9. I Love L.A.
 (Randy Newman) –AND– I Left My Heart In San Francisco (Tony Bennet)